You’re about to see the top 25 nursing interview questions and answers.

 I’ve often faced difficult patients.
 Handling them is part of the job.
 One patient in particular was yelling at everyone, even for minor problems.
 It was over a holiday, so I was able to get him moved to a private room.
 After that, I talked to him and realized he was upset over a hopeless diagnosis.
 He had no friends or family and nobody to talk to.
 I told the hospitalist and she was able to get a therapist to speak with him.
 After that he was actually pleasant.
 All the other staff and patients on the ward were visibly more relaxed.
 There’s always a reason someone is being difficult.
 Treating people with respect can often have surprising outcomes.

-That answer shows compassion, critical thinking, and problem solving.
+That answer shows compassion, critical thinking skills, and problem solving.
 All key skills for a nurse.
 Haven’t worked in healthcare yet?
 That’s not a deal-breaker.
 Just tell a story about working with a difficult co-worker instead.

 The STAR method works great for both experienced and new grad nursing interview questions and answers.
 Want to use it?
 See our guide: STAR Method for Acing Behavioral Interview Questions